Fix text not pasting after dictation

 Available on: Mac, Windows, iOS, Android

-If Flow transcribes your speech but text doesn't appear, pastes old content, or only works in some apps — this guide walks you through fixing it.
+If Flow transcribes your speech but text doesn't appear, pastes old clipboard contents, or only works in some apps — this guide walks you through fixing it.
 Most issues resolve in under 2 minutes.

 Quick checks